insomniagung/insomniagung/README.md

 ### Hi everyone!
 I'm Agung 👋

 I'm currently a student majoring in Information Technology at Darma Persada University, East Jakarta.
-I'd like to learn any programming language, especially Java, JavaScript, and PHP.
+I'd like to learn any programming language, But I'm focused to web development.

 ### Github Statistic